Rezy-Dev/Rezy-Dev.github.io/content/posts/HackTheBox/Blurry/index.md

 ## Conclusion

-Thanks for following my writeup for this medium yet fun box from hackthebox
+Thank you for following my write-up for this medium yet fun box from Hack The Box!